 There are two arbitrage methods for sourcing products to sell on Amazon: online arbitrage and retail arbitrage.
 With online arbitrage, you source products from other online marketplaces such as eBay, walmart.com, or target.com.
 With retail arbitrage, you source products from brick and mortar retail stores.

-Below, we will detail how to sell arbitrage products on Amazon.
-There are three steps you must take to get your arbitrage business off the ground:
+Below, we will detail how to sell arbitrage products on Amazon:

-1. Find products to arbitrage: First, you need to find products that you can sell successfully.
-This means analyzing demand, profitability, and the competitive landscape.
+1. Find products to arbitrage: This means analyzing demand, profitability, and the competitive landscape.

-2. Source products: After you find in-demand products, you must determine where to source the products.
-This is a critical part of an arbitrage business as you need the ability to procure your items for less than the current Amazon price.
+2. Source products: This is a critical part of an arbitrage business as you need the ability to procure your items for less than the current Amazon price.

-3. Sell products: Once your products are on Amazon, you need to optimize your listings for sales by setting competitive prices, offering promotions, and running paid advertisements.
+3. Sell products: You need to optimize your listings for sales by setting competitive prices, offering promotions, and running paid advertisements.